miguelkjesus/chat-commands/README.md

   })
   .onExecute((ctx, { times, message }) => {
     // Whenever this overload is triggered, this code will be run!

-    // `ctx` contains information about the execution, such as the player who executed it.
+    // "ctx" contains information such as which player triggered the overload.
     // The second parameter contains the arguments that the player used.

     for (const i = 0; i < times; i++) {